cosmos/cosmos-sdk/collections/docs/01-intro.md

 ## Key and Value Codecs

 A collection is generic over the type you can use as keys or values.
-Which makes collections dumb, but also means that hypothetically I can store everything that can be a go type into a collection.
+Which makes collections dumb, but also means that hypothetically we can store everything that can be a go type into a collection.
 I am not bounded to any type of encoding (be it proto, json or whatever)

 So a collection needs to be given a way to understand how to convert your keys and values to bytes.